 Now the question is: What are these environmental factors?

 - meat, when it's cooked at high temperatures increases the clearance of caffeine (Sinha.
-1994) - the exact extend is unknown and probably varies depending on the cooking method and overall consumption
+1994) - the exact extent is unknown and probably varies depending on the cooking method and overall consumption

-- broccoli and other brassica vegetable (similar effects have been reported for cumin and tumeric) increase the clearance of caffeine (Lampe.
+- broccoli and other brassica vegetables (similar effects have been reported for cumin and turmeric) increase the clearance of caffeine (Lampe.
 2000) - in women the consumption of a high brassica diet (428g/day!) lead to 18% increase in CYP activity and thus caffeine clearance

 - exercise increases, specifically chronic exercise, increases the expression of CYP1A2 and thus the clearance of caffeine significantly - in a 1992 study by Vistisin by a whopping 70%!
 (Vistisen.
 1992)

 - green tea extract increases the expression of CYP1A2 in the gut, already, consequently, your caffeine will be broken down before it even reaches the liver (Netsch.
 2006) - interestingly enough, pure EGCG does not have this effect